aaronreidsmith/sudoku-solver/README.md

 - Click "Add"

 Once set up, follow the steps in the demo above to run it!

+<sup>*</sup>The main project runs using Pythonista's Python 3.6 interpreter, but StaSh's git functionality only works using the 2.7 interpreter

 ### Limitations
 This program _only_ works with Pythonista, as it uses a Pythonista-specific module (`appex`) to get the input image.
 Additionally, it has only been tested on an iPhone XR running iOS 13.6.1 and Pythonista 3.3